JerronWeber/JerronWeber/README.md

 ## Hi there 👋 Im a HUGE gamer, currently in school Leanrning programming.
-I can already tell i chose the right major because because i look forward to going home and putting everything I've learned to good use.
+I can already tell i chose the right major because i look forward to going home and putting everything I've learned to good use.
 ANYWHO, Wish me Luck

 <!--
 **JerronWeber/JerronWeber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.